fangzeyuan/Kmeans/README.md

 # Kmeans
-A k-means algorithm implementation from scratch.
+A k-means C++ implementation from scratch.

 All implementation is in main.cpp